echoesgallery/word-of-mouth/README.md

 The project is still under development and has not been posted in production.The latest project development gallery can be reviewed on [Opensea Testnet Word Of mouth V4](https://testnets.opensea.io/collection/word-of-mouth-v4).

-This repo is dedicated to Word Of mouth Art Therapy Project started by Jillian Valentin.
+This repo is dedicated to Word Of Mouth Art Therapy Project started by Jillian Valentin.
 It contains
 * the source code for the smart contract
 * the metadata for minting the first NFT
 * the project branding assets - logo, banner, contract metadata